rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 ![ContentBrowser](SimpleDialogueSystem_Data/ContentBrowser.PNG?raw=true "ContentBrowser")

-Create a new Character Blueprint and add a camera component pointing to the face of Twinblast, A Sphere Collider for detecting when the player is near enough, a Text Render for simple in-world messages and (obviously) a LuaComponent.
-Add a variable of type 'LuaValue' named 'TalkingTable' (i will explain it later)
+Create a new Character Blueprint and add a camera component pointing to the face of Twinblast, a Sphere Collider for detecting when the player is near enough, a Text Render for simple in-world messages and (obviously) a LuaComponent.

+Finally, add a variable of type 'LuaValue' named 'TalkingTable' (i will explain it later)

 ![TalkingCharacter](SimpleDialogueSystem_Data/TalkingCharacter.PNG?raw=true "TalkingCharacter")